-Focus area 1: •
+Force area 1:

-My teacher can help me by: (List a few things you can do at school) My parent can help me by: (List a few things you can do at home) Focus area 2: AAu ngrant agn halp ma hu My teacher can help me by: (List a few things you can do at school) My parent can help me by: (List a few things you can do at home) My teacher can help me by: My parent can help me by: (List a few things you can do at home) My teacher can help me by: My parent can help me by: (List a few things you can do at home) My teacher can help me by: My parent can help me by: (List a few things you can do at home) My teacher can help me by: My parent can help me by: (List a few things you can do at home)
+(List a few things you can do at school) (List a few things you can do at home) Focus areo 2: My teacher can help me by: My parent can help me by: (List a few things you can do at school) (List a few things you can do at home) completed by: Date: eacher's name: Grade Level:

-Completed by: Date:

-Teacher's name: Grade Level:

 Thank you for taking the time to complete this form.
-Your feedba ck is areatly valued and sincerely appreciated!
+Your feedback is greatly valued and sincerely appreciated!